Otus-DevOps-2020-02/DmitryKorlas_infra/README.md

 **ansible-playbook** command return statuses.
 In case ansible think it change something on host it report **changed=N** in the result output.
 This behaviour could be adjusted using changed_when parameter.
 See https://docs.ansible.com/ansible/latest/user_guide/playbooks_error_handling.html#overriding-the-changed-result for further reading.

-Q: run `ansible-playbook clone.yml` multiple times.
+Question: run `ansible-playbook clone.yml` multiple times.
 Review output.
 Then remove the destination folder and run `ansible-playbook clone.yml` again.
-What's going on and why. so, when we run the command git clone multiple times with the same params, it will return such outputs: ansible will see there are no differences, and return the
+What's going on and why.
+Answer: so, when we run the command git clone multiple times with the same params, it will return such outputs: ansible will see there are no differences, and return the
 ```shell script
 ansible-playbook clone.yml
 # appserver                  : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0